-Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR7 Threat Cheshire East Local Plan Adoption: (Cause) Risk that there are delays to the adoption of the Cheshire East Local Plan Strategy, (threat) resulting in further delays to the planning framework, (impact) leaving Cheshire East vulnerable to unwanted development, budget pressures, loss of public and government confidence, and impacting upon Cheshire East's ability to provide the right type of housing and development sites in the right places and stimulate growth in the local economy affecting the achievement of all of the Council's outcomes.
-Executive Director of Place Portfolio Holder, Housing and Planning 8 Medium ↔ Whilst we have made this a corporate priority, put in substantial additional resource and followed all the guidance we can, the examination of the Strategy itself is outside of our control and we are unable to mitigate this risk completely, as such the likelihood of this risk has been scored as 2 'Unlikely'.
-The impact of this risk on the Council's outcomes is critical and therefore is scored at 4.
-The net risk rating is therefore an 8 Medium Risk and is on the 'watch' list whilst we await an outcome.
-CR8 Threat Community Cohesion: (Cause) Risk that low socio economic status (including job insecurity, poor quality employment, housing and health inequalities); negative national political attitudes towards social groups, and ethnic diversity, in some parts of Cheshire East (threat) creates perceptions of unfairness, rumour and animosity, affecting community cohesion and resilience, (impact) impacting upon the Council's ability to ensure that all of its local communities are strong and supportive, that people live well and for longer and that Cheshire East is a green and sustainable place.
-Executive Director of People Portfolio Holder, Communities and Health 6 Medium ↔ The likelihood of this risk occurring just falls into the likely category because of the number of areas of deprivation in Cheshire East and experience of some recent minor incidents.
-The impact on the Council objectives could be significant if the risk materialised as there could be material costs to restoring cohesion.
-As such this risk is a 6 Medium Risk and is on the 'watch' list.
+дрених і Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR7 Cheshire East Local Plan Adoption Risk that there are delays to the adoption of the Cheshire East Local Plan Strategy, resulting in further delays to the planning framework, leaving Cheshire East vulnerable to unwanted development, budget pressures, loss of public and government confidence, impacting upon Cheshire East's ability to provide the right type of housing and development sites in the right places to stimulate growth in the local economy affecting the achievement of all of the Council's outcomes.
+Executive Director of Place Portfolio Holder, Housing and Planning 4 Low Given that we have now completed the examination period and have completed consultations on proposed modifications.
+We now assess this threat as being very unlikely, we anticipate the plan will be approved by full Council this summer.
+This risk will be monitored via the Directorate risk register.
+CR8 Community Cohesion (Cause) Lack of integration - Risk that low socio economic status (including job insecurity, poor quality employment, housing and health inequalities); negative national political attitudes towards social groups, and ethnic diversity, in some parts of Cheshire East (threat) creates perceptions of unfairness, rumour and animosity, affecting community cohesion and resilience, (impact) impacting upon the Council's ability to ensure that all of its local communities are strong and supportive, that people live well and for longer and that Cheshire East is a green and sustainable place.
+Interim Executive Director of People Portfolio Holder, Finance and Communities 4 Low The likelihood of this risk occurring has been reduced to unlikely due to the work completed to date.
+The overall risk rating has been reduced to 4 low risk.
+The impact on the Council objectives could be significant if the risk materialised as there could be substantial costs and resource required to restoring cohesion.
+It should be noted that risk factors are influenced by current external environmental issues.
+As the Council and partners continue to move forward with their action plan for this risk, mitigation will be a key consideration in its approach to community cohesion and this risk will be monitored via the Directorate risk register.